sohnnick/ANN-Stock-Price-Predictor/README.md

 # RNN-Stock-Price-Predictor

 The stock market is more volatile than ever.
 In an attempt to capture and analyze these movements, I have developed an RNN Stock Price Predictor.
-This Flask application allows users to select a stock and a visualization based on historical closing prices and my predictions based on a new 70/30 train-test split.
+This Flask application allows users to select a stock and return visualizations based on historical closing prices and future predictions for the next seven days.
+The model itself is trained on a 70-30 train-test split.
 There will also be an NLP component which allows users to upload or extract text data from Twitter's API as supporting attributes for the model (work in progress).

 # How to Start
 ```